Skip to content

 Here are 8 questions that separate the pros from the guys with a truck and a drill.
 Print this list.
 Bring it to every estimate.

 This is the non-negotiable.
-The National Radon Proficiency Program (NRPP) and National Radon Safety Board (NRSB) are the two nationally recognized credentialing bodies.
+National certification programs verify training, testing, and continuing education for radon specialists.
 Certification means they passed an exam, complete continuing education, and follow professional standards.

 Ask to see the card.
 Or look them up yourself -- both organizations maintain online directories.
 And yeah, some states require additional state-level licensing.
 Pennsylvania, New Jersey, and Illinois all have their own requirements on top of national certification.